scala/docs.scala-lang/tutorials/tour/unified-types.md

 }
 ```

-The program defines a variable `list` which refers to an instance of class `List[Any]`.
-The program adds elements of various types to this list.
-In the end, the program outputs something like below:
+The application defines a variable `list` which refers to an instance of class `List[Any]`.
+The list is initialized with elements of various types.
+In the end, the application outputs something like below:

 ```tut
 This is a string